yanbenjamin/cs106s-w1/README.md

 **For this endeavor, you can make the following assumptions:** (1) all text / strings will be of non-zero length, (2) all given alphabetic characters wil be lowercase, and (3) the cipher is not applied to non-alphabetic characters, and you will not encounter them.

 **To help check functionality**, after completing `TODO` functions, refresh the Chrome tab on `index.html` and check the Console to see if our sanity-check tests pass or not.
 Please let me know if you have any questions!

+If you're done early, feel free to have fun at <a href = "https://www.coolmathgames.com/" target="_blank" rel="noopener noreferrer">https://www.coolmathgames.com/</a>! (personal favorite game is *Fireboy and Watergirl*—to play this one, find someone nearby / at your table and team up!)
+I'd recommend this actually as it's Week 1, and we're still easing into a new quarter; though if you'd like to do some more programming with ciphers, there's some optional extensions / challenges below! :)

 ## Optional Extension: Vigenère Ciphers (also `assignment.js`)
 **Completely optional:** Feel free to work on this if you'd like and have extra time in class!